macg4dave/Aria_Move_Rust/README.md

 - Fallback mode: If none are recent, falls back to the newest overall (configurable).
 - Errors and interruptions: Reports invalid bases, permission-denied entries, and cooperates with shutdown requests.

-## Metadata preservation (one flag)
+## Metadata & permissions preservation

-The `preserve_metadata` flag controls all metadata preservation in a single switch:

-- Permissions and read-only bits
-- Modified time (mtime)
-- Extended attributes (xattrs) when compiled with the optional `xattr` feature
+Two related flags allow tuning cost vs fidelity:

+- `--preserve-metadata`: best-effort full preservation (permissions, timestamps (mtime/atime where supported), and xattrs when the `xattrs` feature is enabled).
+Implies permissions even if `preserve_permissions` not set.
+- `--preserve-permissions`: copy only permission bits (Unix mode / Windows readonly).
+Faster than full metadata; ignored if `--preserve-metadata` is also set.

-Preservation is best-effort and integrated into both atomic rename and copy+rename flows.
+Preservation is best-effort in both rename and copy fallback paths.
+Failures to set individual attributes are logged at debug level and do not abort the move.

 ## Disk space pre-flight check